tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/multisig.md

 }
 ```

-This contains you contract logic.
+This contains your contract logic.
 This is invoked from `src/mycontract.js`.
-If you see inside that file, You can see it's handling the user inputs and invoking the functions here. `handleContractExecution` is invoked at every contract execution and `handleRequest` is invoked per every user input.
+If you look inside that file, You can see it's handling the user inputs and invoking the functions here. `handleContractExecution` is invoked at every contract execution and `handleRequest` is invoked per every user input.

-We are importing `everpocket-nodejs-contract` package to handle the multi signing part.
+We are importing `everpocket-nodejs-contract` package to handle the multi-signing part.

 If you look inside the `if (message.type == 'makePayment')` block.
-It handles messages sent from your with type `makePayment`, It takes two arguments sender and receiver Xahau addresses.
+It handles messages sent from you with the type `makePayment`, It takes two arguments sender and receiver Xahau addresses.
 Then the transaction is prepared and submitted using `multiSignAndSubmitTransaction` function.
-In `everpocket-nodejs-contract` classes, All the NPL communication and multi signing and submission happens internally.
+In `everpocket-nodejs-contract` classes, All the NPL communication and multi-signing and submission happen internally.
 You wouldn't have to worry about it.
 You can just use the provided functions.

-To be able to multi sign you need to have multi signers info inside you cluster nodes.
-You can prepare multi sign enabled local cluster with `hpdevkit` easily.
+To be able to multi-sign you need to have multi-signers info inside your cluster nodes.
+You can prepare multi-signing enabled local cluster with `hpdevkit` easily.

 ## Building the contract binary

 Run `npm i && npm run build` inside `mycontract` directory to prepare your binaries.
-This will prepare executables and required files into dist directory.
+This will prepare executables and required files into the `dist` directory.

 ## Deploying the contract into a local cluster

-You can run `hpdevkit deploy <contract-path> -m -s <master-secret>` to prepare multi sign enabled cluster.
+You can run `hpdevkit deploy <contract-path> -m -s <master-secret>` to prepare a multi-signing enabled cluster.

-Execute `hpdevkit deploy mycontract/dist -m -s <master-secret>` and this will generate a new accounts for all the nodes in the cluster and set them as signer list for the master account given.
-(Default wight per signer will be 1 and quorum will be 80% of all the weights)
+Execute `hpdevkit deploy mycontract/dist -m -s <master-secret>` and this will generate new accounts for all the nodes in the cluster and set them as signer list for the master account given.
+(Default weight per signer will be 1 and the quorum will be 80% of all the weights)

-We cannot keep the secrets in state directory because each node has a dedicated signer.
+We cannot keep the secrets in the state directory because each node has a dedicated signer.
 So it will copy each nodes signer details into non consensused directory. `everpocket-nodejs-contract` requires you to have each node's signer details in `../<master-address>.key` so they won't be subjected to consensus.
-So above command will adhere to that rule and signer details will be saved
+So the above command will adhere to that rule and signer details will be saved.

-After executing above command contract will be deployed locally and you will be able to see the contract logs.
+After executing the above command contract will be deployed locally and you will be able to see the contract logs.
 Which means your contract is now up and running.

 ## Generating the client

-`hpdevkit` also has a pre implemented client for your multisig-contract.
+`hpdevkit` also has a pre-implemented client for your multisig-contract.
 Execute `hpdevkit gen nodejs multisig-client myclient`.
 It will create a directory named `myclient` with client files.

 This is a very basic client which has a readline to take user inputs.
-And according to inputs it will prepare the contract input with type `makePayment` and sends to the contract.
+According to inputs it will prepare the contract input with the type `makePayment` and send it to the contract.

-And it also listens to contract output and logs them in the console.
+It also listens to contract output and logs them in the console.

 ## Building the client binary